jasonluther/rebar-heart/readme.md

 ### Color: RGB and HSV

 Each "pixel" is formed by a red, green, and blue LED, with each color set to a value from 0-255.
-While this "RGB" color scheme is simple, many operations are easier with the HSV color model, which uses floating point values from 0-1 for hue, saturation, and value.
+While this RGB color scheme is simple, many operations are easier with the HSV color model, which uses floating point values from 0-1 for hue, saturation, and value.
 For example, the Value (V) determines the brightness of a pixel, so you can dim a given color just by changing the Value.
 With RGB, you'd have to adjust all 3 colors.
 This makes some animations much simpler, like a trail of LEDs where one end fades away.
 I used the Adafruit [FancyLED library](https://learn.adafruit.com/fancyled-library-for-circuitpython/overview) to handle HSV to RGB conversion.

 This Adafruit guide has a great explanation of more things you can do to improve the display of LEDs for human vision: <https://learn.adafruit.com/led-tricks-gamma-correction>.